JaySofranko/ImageToMinecraftPixelArt/README.md

 # TROUBLESHOOTING

 Make sure that before you use the program, you install the most recent version of Python.

 You must also install the necessary packages.

+You can do this by navigating to the repository directory in the terminal/command prompt:

+cd path/to/your/project (Whatever you saved it as) Default:

+Then, install the dependencies using requirements.txt:

+pip install -r requirements.txt